Photo by Katrina

 Sometimes it feels like there’s nothing you can do.
 In face of your lack of money, you cannot get all the things you want.
 Because you have a low self-esteem, you feel like you don’t get enough respect.
 Since everyone insists on pushing you around, you may even feel like there’s nothing to do but conforming.

 The problem here is that you fail to realize what power really is.
 It’s not about the money you have or the influence you carry, or the authority you have amassed.
 Real power is about self-realization; it’s about connecting with your deepest potential.
-Once you start doing so, you will have activate the mechanisms through which you’ll get success, abundance and peer approval.
+Once you start doing so, you will have activated the mechanisms through which you’ll get success, abundance and peer approval.

 Rather than obsessing over your limitations, you need to work on your strengths and improve on your skills.
 You need to tap into your dormant inner power and learn to use it, and start building a new reality.